YanbingDai/yanbingdai.github.io/index.md

 Welcome to my website.
 My name is <strong>Yanbing Dai</strong> (<strong>代晏冰</strong>).

 I'm currently a first-year Ph.D. student in Mechanical Engineering at [University of Maryland](https://umd.edu/) (<b>UMD</b>), advised by Prof. [Vikrant C. Aute](https://ceee.umd.edu/clark/faculty/505/Vikrant-C-Aute).
 Before joining UMD, I earned an M.Eng.
 (2025) and a B.Eng.
-(2021) in Energy and Power Engineering from [Xi’an Jiaotong University](https://en.xjtu.edu.cn/).
+(2021) in Energy and Power Engineering from [Xi’an Jiaotong University](https://en.xjtu.edu.cn/), where I worked with Prof. [Xiaoqu Han](https://www.researchgate.net/profile/Xiaoqu-Han).

 My research focuses on developing highly-efficient energy conversion systems and analyzing their energetic, exergetic, economic, and environmental performance.
 These investigations are vital for resolving today’s global energy crisis and achieving climate change mitigation objectives.
 I am excited to contribute to this rapidly evolving field.